Home Blog

 It can be challenging to manage your symptoms alone.
 Prioritize your mental health and get professional help online.

-What to Expect After Stopping Lexapro?
+What to Expect After Stopping the Medication?

 Stopping Lexapro suddenly might cause withdrawal symptoms, which include agitation, headache, nausea, and flu-like symptoms along with dizziness.
 The discomfort associated with it is usually brief but sometimes may require medical help.
 Healthcare professionals generally suggest weaning off the medicine gradually under their supervision to reduce the symptoms of withdrawal.